 Tools can be inherently dangerous to use, but through preparation and precaution, you can develop a safe and effective worksite.
 These three basic steps will allow you to create a much safer work environment.

 Vivid Learning Systems

 Since even the smallest construction projects involve numerous people and details, it’s important for managers to make full use of the various tools and technology available to them.
 From keeping employees safe to paying bills, these and other details are encountered in a typical day.
+Nearly three million nonfatal work-related accidents were reported to the federal government in 2012 alone, and nearly half of those required the injured employee to miss at least one day of work (source).
 To learn how to effectively manage these tasks, here are five ways you can properly manage even the busiest construction site.